-Okay now just to be clear in this article, I am not going to be looking at 10 individual Vampire characters across many different mediums.
+In this article I am not going to be looking at 10 individual Vampire characters.
 Instead I will be looking at ten different takes on Vampires, in ten different works of fiction such as Buffy, Blade, Discworld etc.

 Hopefully you will see that in this list as I look at my ten favourite interpretations of Vampires.